samz-cs/tx-map/README.md

 Each block represents a voting precinct.
 The height shows the precinct’s Hispanic population percentage — taller columns indicate a higher share of Hispanic residents (100% Hispanic being the tallest).
 The color in the map shows how the precinct’s vote shifted from 2020 to 2024: Bluer precincts moved more Democratic, while redder precincts shifted more Republican.

-### Generally, Hispanic areas with lower household income shifted right more than Hispanic areas with higher houdehold income
+### Generally, at similar Hispanic population levels, lower-income areas shifted further to the right than higher-income areas.
 ![alt text](https://github.com/samz-cs/tx-map/blob/d37aeb9f4df708122c99f7678dd3c93b85a48509/acc_hisp_inc_2D_bin.png)

 Each cell shows the 2020 to 2024 shift for all precincts that match the row (income range) and column (hispanic VAP %) values.